-If there’s one staple exercise in a runner’s strength training program, it’s, you guessed it, squats!
-Bodyweight squats, goblet squats, pulse squats, squat jacks, the list goes on; these squats for runners are full of excellent benefits.
+If there’s one staple exercise in a runner’s strength training program, it’s, you guessed it, the squat!
+Bodyweight squats, goblet squats, pulse squats, barbell squats, squat jacks, single-leg squats, the list goes on; squats have a ton of excellent benefits for runners.

-- Strengthen glutes, hamstrings, quadriceps, hips, core, and even upper body depending on the variation
+- Strengthen leg muscles such as your glutes, hamstrings, quadriceps, hips, your core, and even upper body depending on the variation

 - Increase knee stability